williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 The quantum connection is particularly exciting: if consciousness prevents quantum superposition, we might finally have a way to test consciousness theories experimentally.
 This could revolutionize our understanding of mind, matter, and the relationship between them.

 As philosopher Kelvin McQueen notes, IIT offers a way to "put system in superposition of two Φ structures → collapse."
-This testable prediction could determine whether consciousness is truly integrated information—or something else entirely.
+This testable prediction could determine whether consciousness is truly integrated information or something else entirely.

 ---